tpetrina/blog/data/posts/old/old/20160524_MVVMAndReduxPart2.md

 title: Implementing Redux in C# (Part 1)
 publishedAt: "2016-05-24"
 tags: ["xamarin.forms", "redux", "mvvm"]
+slug: "mvvm-data-redux-2"
 ---

 This is the first part in the series about porting Redux to C# and using it to build MVVM based apps.
-In the [last](/blog/post/mvvm-data-redux) post we introduced the concept of stores as a replacement for our repositories and in this post we will see how to create such stores.
+In the [last](/blog/mvvm-data-redux) post we introduced the concept of stores as a replacement for our repositories and in this post we will see how to create such stores.

 So without further ado, let's write our simplest store ever!